EDUCBA Logo

 What is Formula Bar in Excel?

 Formula Bar in Excel is a section where we can see values and formulas stored in it.
 The Formula generally is already seen below the menu bar.
-But if it is not there, then we can activate this from the View menu option under the Show section.
-It can also be activated from the Excel Option’s Advanced tab.
+But if it is not there, we can activate this from the View menu option under the Show section.
+It can also activate from the Excel Option’s Advanced tab.
 Apart from showing the values and formula of any cell, Formula Bar also tells at which cell we have kept the cursor and the Insert Function option denoted by fx.

 The content of the current cell or where the selection is pointed will be visible in the formula bar.
 Visibility includes: